 Traditionally in our local area every allotment was a 10 rod plot.
 Only those who have been a tenant for a long time have 10 rods now.

-There is much unrest among long standing allotmenteers regarding the cost of renting their plot each year.
+There is also much unrest among long standing allotmenteers regarding the cost of renting their plot each year.

 Not so according to my allotment neighbors who have a few choice words to describe our local council!

 The cost aside I thought I knew what the benefits of having an allotment would be – cheap food!